dsi-principles-prog/midterm-ArsalanRiaz/README2.md

 We need to predict the fighter in which corner i.e. blue or red will win the fight.
 Since we have the all the stats of both

-boxers excluding the current fight.
+fighters excluding the current fight stats.
+Therefore, we can easily predict by using the variables in order to know which fighter will win